Why a planner?

 Also included in this section are needle inventory and yarn stash management pages, so you’ll never have to wonder what happened to that fabulous skein your bought last year at the LYS.

-Your Knitter’s Planner also contains a reference section with important quilting measurements and construction techniques for common designs, color theory and more!
+Your Knitter’s Planner also contains a reference section with important knitting measurements and construction techniques for common designs, color theory and more!

 - common knitting techniques with step-by-step illustrations